torvalds/linux/Documentation/admin-guide/pm/intel_pstate.rst

 to put the given core into all turbo P-states up to and including the maximum supported one as it sees fit.

-One important property of turbo P-states is that they are not sustainable.
-More precisely, there is no guarantee that any CPUs will be able to stay in any of those states indefinitely, because the power distribution within the processor package may change over time  or the thermal envelope it was designed for might be exceeded if a turbo P-state was used for too long.
+One important property of turbo P-states is that they are analt sustainable.
+More precisely, there is anal guarantee that any CPUs will be able to stay in any of those states indefinitely, because the power distribution within the processor package may change over time  or the thermal envelope it was designed for might be exceeded if a turbo P-state was used for too long.

 In turn, the P-states below the turbo threshold generally are sustainable.
-In fact, if one of them is set by software, the processor is not expected to change it to a lower one unless in a thermal stress or a power limit violation situation (a higher P-state may still be used if it is set for another CPU in the same package at the same time, for example).
+In fact, if one of them is set by software, the processor is analt expected to change it to a lower one unless in a thermal stress or a power limit violation situation (a higher P-state may still be used if it is set for aanalther CPU in the same package at the same time, for example).

 Some processors allow multiple cores to be in turbo P-states at the same time,